TJAdryan/jekyll_blog/_posts/2024-07-10-All-the-Teams-Storage.md

 ### Part 2: Fetching All Microsoft Teams
 Teams are Microsoft 365 Groups with a 'Team' resource.
 We query the Graph API for these groups.
+We will run this synchonously it returs the list relatively quickly in about 3 seconds.

 ```python
 teams_url = "https://graph.microsoft.com/v1.0/groups?$filter=resourceProvisioningOptions/Any(x:x eq 'Team')&$select=id,displayName"